 Copyedit these sentences in Track Changes for AP style or errors.
 Otherwise, do not rewrite them.
 Assume all content editing is complete.

-The FBI (Federal Bureau of Investigation) and the C.I.A. have all ready agreed on antiterrorist procedures.
+The FBI and the C.I.A. have agreed on antiterrorist procedures.

-Anderson graduated in 1978 with a masters in science and he is now a History Professor at Northwestern University.
+Anderson graduated in 1978 with a Masters in Science and is now a history professor at Northwestern University.

-She lives at 1,457 Washington Rd., and is trying to effect a City council decision that would allow her to co-own the place.
+She lives at 1457 Washington Rd., and is trying to effect a City Council decision that would allow her to co-own the place.

-W.E.M.U. has been upgraded during recent months and is on the verge of a “great, new era,” the Chairman of the Communications Department said.
+W.E.M.U. has been upgraded in recent months and is on the verge of a “great, new era,” said the Chairman of the Communications Department.

-Coach Ed Thorpe praised Assistant Coach Jimmy Giles but Thorpe ignored the other Coaches Harrison, Manis, Jordan and Martin.
+Coach Ed Thorpe praised Assistant Coach Jimmy Giles, but Thorpe ignored the other coaches Harrison, Manis, Jordan and Martin.

-The battered quarterback said, “Its hard being a superstar all of the time.
-It was a dark terrible day out there today.
+The battered quarterback said, “It’s hard being a superstar all of the time.
+It was a dark terrible day out there today.”

-More snow was forecasted for later this week, but accumulations were not expected to accede five inches by November 5th.
+More snow was forecasted for later this week, but accumulations are not expected to exceed five inches by November 5th.

-The Mississippi river was one of the keys to victory for the north during the Civil War.
+The Mississippi River was one of the keys to victory for the North during the Civil War.

-Martin Luther King day is celebrated officially here at the University with a holiday.
+Martin Luther King Day is celebrated at the University as a holiday.

 The judgment called for I-70 to be widened and improved East of Arrow Rock, MO.

-Harry J, Johnson, Jr. was elected Gov. over the opposition of some Police Departments.
+Harry J. Johnson Jr. was elected Gov. over the opposition of some Police Dep..

-Jesus’s message was to spread His Gospel to all the world, said Rev. Ben Steele.
+Jesus’ message was to spread his Gospel to all the world, said Rev. Ben Steele.

 He said he could have made a $200-million dollar deal if he’d seen the opportunity ahead of time.